The Center for Biological Diversity (the “Center”) is a 501(c)3 nonprofit organization. All contributions are tax-deductible.

 1, We will not sell, rent, give or exchange members’ names to, with, or from any political parties or candidates for public office.

 2. In the rare instances where the Center shares a mailing list with a partner organization, we will ensure that the list is for one-time use, and the only information provided will be the member’s name and mailing address.
-No email or telephone information will ever be shared.
+No email or telephone information will ever be shared on the rare occasion another organization is given one-time access to our mailing list.
 We will maintain complete and accurate records of all uses of membership lists for at least such time as required by law.
 For the purposes of the General Data Protection Regulation 2016/679 (the “GDPR”), the Center does not share any data from EU countries or territories.

 What personal information we collect